Core API

 • num_exp_cones – Number of exponential cones (dimension 3)

-• power_alphas – List of alpha values for power cones (dimension 3 each, alpha in (0,1))
+• power_alphas – List of alpha values for power cones (dimension 3 each, alpha in (0,1)).
+Defaults to empty list.

 total_constraints()